 - Played a lead position in a reputable organization.

 - Command a high salary or compensation for your work.

 - Achieved commercial success in your field.

 The EB-1A has a most complex visa application process.
 Ideally, you should be well-positioned to meet more than the minimum of 3 criteria to ensure filing a solid extraordinary ability visa petition.
 You should be qualified as a professional who rises to the top 1% in your field of expertise.
-You can evaluate your chances for EB-1A with a free evaluation form.

 EB-2 NIW (National Interest Waiver)

 The Green Card category, known as EB-2 NIW (National Interest Waiver), is for individuals who possess outstanding skills and expertise in the fields of science, arts, or business.